Mannheim: City council

-The council has 48 seats and is elected by direct suffrage for five years.
+The council has 48 seats and is elected by direct suffrage every five years.
 In the local elections in Baden-Württemberg, voters are allowed to take advantage of cumulative voting and vote splitting.
-Since the Second World War the SPD, except in the elections of 1999 and 2004, has received more votes than the CDU.
-At the 2019 election the Greens received most votes for the first time.
-The next municipal election will take place in 2024.
+Since the Second World War, the SPD has received more votes than the CDU in all elections except for 1999, 2004, and 2024.
+In the 2019 election, the Greens received the most votes for the first time.

-The most recent city council election was held on 26 May 2019, and the results were as follows:
+The most recent city council election was held on 9 June 2024, and the results were as follows: